 - Take responsibility for your own work

-At the beginning of each academic year, the class teacher will draft a list of class guidelines with the children.
-These reflect and support the school expectations and are presented in a way that is accessible to the children.
-Our school and class expectations are kept to a minimum and are devised with regard for the health, safety and welfare of all members of the school community.
+At the beginning of each academic year, the class teacher will draft a list of class guidelines/contract with the children.
+These reflect and support our school values and are presented in a way that is accessible to the children.
+Class guidelines are kept to a minimum and are devised with regard for the health, safety and welfare of all members of the school community.
+They emphasise where possible, positive behaviour and are applied in a fair and consistent manner, with due regard to the age of the pupils and to individual difference.
+Where difficulties arise, parents will be contacted at an early stage.

-Part of the vision of St Audoens NS is to help children achieve their personal best – academically, intellectually and socially.
+Part of the vision of St Audoen’s NS is to help children achieve their personal best – academically, intellectually and socially.
 We recognise that there are many different forms of intelligence and that similarly children use a variety of approaches to solve problems.
-Reward systems which are based on academic merit or particular extrinsic goals continuously apply to only a limited number of children and undermine the individuality of children.
 Children will be encouraged, praised and listened to at all times by adults in the school.
 Praise is earned by the maintenance of good standards as well as by particularly noteworthy personal achievements.
+We recognise the place and value of tangible rewards, such as prizes & certificates, while also acknowledging the importance of personal motivation; praise can increase response rates by enhancing intrinsic motivation.

 The following are some samples of how praise might be given;